Efficient Verification of Optimized Code: Correct High-speed X25519: Correctness of the C Code

 \section{Correctness of the C Code}

-The X25519 implementation we consider also consists of around 300 lines of C code, which interfaces directly with the assembly routines verified in Section~\ref{sec:asm}.
+The X25519 implementation we verify also consists of around 300 lines of C code, which interfaces directly with the assembly routines verified in Section~\ref{sec:asm}.
 Many routines are short and simple, and verification for them is a straight-forward application of Why3.

-To ensure that the C code and the assembly code are both verified with respect to the same logical foundations, we translate C by hand into the primitives from Section~\ref{sec:avrmodel}, that underpin the AVR instruction set model.
+To ensure that the C code and the assembly code are both verified with respect to the same logical foundations, we translate C by hand into the WhyML primitives from Section~\ref{sec:avrmodel}, that underpin the AVR instruction set model.
 However, since a C compiler handles allocation of global and local variables, using one \texttt{address\_space} to model memory would be impractical and incorrect, as it would force the model to make assumptions about the memory layout.
 So instead, every array object is modeled as residing in its own \texttt{address\_space}.
 An added benefit of this is that Why3's type system will enforce that arguments do not alias.
 The minor drawback is that some functions can be called to perform in-place updates, which does requires aliasing.
 These functions have to be modeled and verified for both cases separately.

-For the assembly routines that interface with the C code, abstract specifications are added by duplicating the contracts of the verified assembly routines, and removing preconditions that will be satisfied by the compiler, as well as post-conditions that are no longer relevant\footnote{Such as that every function adheres to the C calling convention.}.
+For the assembly routines that interface with the C code, abstract specifications are added by duplicating the contracts of the verified assembly routines, and removing the pre- and post-conditions related to the C calling conventions.

 The verification results are listed in Table~\ref{tab:cbench}.
 Among the field operations, it is notable that \texttt{fe25519\_unpack} and \texttt{fe25519\_invert} generate more goals.
 The former is due to its (RFC-required) bit-masking of its input, which we specify as a reduction $\text{mod}~2^{255}$.
 We suspect our proof of this function can be further optimized, but decided against spending time on this.
 Note that the field arithmetic code actually operates on a \emph{packed} representation, so \texttt{unpack} and \texttt{pack} functions are otherwise simply copy-operations.